dankreiger/puppy-callbacks/docs/operators.md

 ## operators package

+operator functions

+## Remarks

-operators an operator is a function that accepts a broadcaster and listener, then modifies their behaviour
+an operator is a function that accepts a broadcaster and listener, then modifies their behaviour

 ## Functions